 The Master Chorale's repertoire is not limited to the major works, however; the group has also performed a diverse selection of shorter sacred and secular pieces, as well as folk songs and spirituals.

-The Master Chorale is active in the Athens music community, as well.
-Together with the University of Georgia Concert Choir, the Master Chorale has served as the chorus in the Athena Grand Opera productions of The Magic Flute, Die Fledermaus and La Boheme.
+The Athens Master Chorale is active in the Athens music scene.
+Together with the University of Georgia Concert Choir, the Athens Master Chorale has served as the chorus in the Athena Grand Opera productions of The Magic Flute, Die Fledermaus and La Boheme.